Intelligent Website Testing Improves Performance

-Why website testing has such a dramatic effect on user experience and digital revenue
+Data-driven website testing has a dramatic effect on user experience and digital revenue

 There are millions of potential ways that content can be structured on your website.
 The layout, position of the content, and combination of ads all affect the way users behave on your website.
-By leveraging objective data you can lower bounce rates, increase session duration, increase pageviews per visit, and improve revenue per user.
+If you can balance these millions of data points, websites can lower bounce rates, increase session duration, increase pageviews per visit, and improve revenue per user.

 Testing is the only way to know how users will respond to different elements on your website.
-Even small changes could have a dramatic impact on the length of a user session.
 Understanding just how user experience affects session length is critical in balancing things like ads and content.
 Finding the perfect balance of these elements is actually quite difficult without lots of data and the ability to test things in combination with one another.

 How content is organized, balanced with ads, and formatted on the page can affect user engagement just about as much as the content itself.
 This can be measured by looking at core user experience metrics like bounce rate, time on site, and pageviews per visit; which have statistical correlations with everything from search engine traffic to digital revenue.

 Here, you can see the direct correlation that time on site and pageviews per visit have with digital revenue.
 This may seem like a no-brainer, but when making data-driven decisions are these factors always weighted the same?
 In fact, there are actually few things that have a more dramatic impact on digital revenue that these factors.